aptech/docs/docs/CR-median.rst

 ----------------
 .. function:: median(x)

-    :param x:
+    :param x: data
     :type x: NxK matrix

-    :returns: m (*Kx1 vector*) containing the medians of the respective columns of x.
+    :returns: m (*Kx1 vector*) containing the medians of the respective columns of *x*.

 Remarks
 -------

-median will return a missing value for any column that contains a missing value.
+:func:`median` will return a missing value for any column that contains a missing value.

 Examples
 ----------------